Master of Divinity

 Open to current Wesley Master-degree students, who would like to earn a specialization in this area.
 Learn more here.

 The arts specialization has been developed to explore the relationship between art and faith and develop skills for using art in worship and other areas of Christian life.
-Learn more about the Arts certificate and arts courses here.
+Learn more about the Theology and the Arts certificate and arts courses here.

 Missional Church Specialization